Silaskufu/FlapPYbird/README.md

 This also includes some assets that have been drawn by myself.
 Feel free to use these Assets for your own Project.

 ## Introduction
-FlapPYbird is a fun version of the classic Flappybird game with three themes: Bird, Plane, and Mexbird.
+This FlapPYbird is a fun version of the classic Flappybird game with three themes: Bird, Plane, and Mexbird.
 Each theme has unique obstacles and animations.

 ## Features
 - Three themes: Bird, Plane, and Mexbird.